ashishb/osx-and-ios-security-awesome/README.md

 1. [osquery](https://github.com/facebook/osquery) - Cross-platform tool for data collection and forensic analysis.
 1. [stronghold](https://github.com/alichtman/stronghold) - Easily configure macOS security settings from the terminal.
 1. [BlockBlock](https://objective-see.com/products/blockblock.html) - BlockBlock continually monitors common persistence locations and displays an alert whenever a persistent component is added to the OS.
-1. [Dylib Hijack Scanner](https://objective-see.com/products/dhs.html) - Simple utility that will scan your computer for applications that are either susceptible to dylib hijacking or have been hijacked.
+1. [Dylib Hijack Scanner](https://objective-see.com/products/dhs.html) - A Simple utility that will scan your computer for applications that are either susceptible to dylib hijacking or have been hijacked.
 1. [KextViewer](https://objective-see.com/products/kextviewr.html) - View all modules on that are loaded in the OS kernel.
 1. [KnockKnock](https://objective-see.com/products/knockknock.html) - See what's persistently installed on your Mac.
 1. [LinkLiar](http://halo.github.io/LinkLiar) -  Link-Layer MAC spoofing GUI for macOS.